Kristina01111000/Drws_site/README.md

 - need constant contact for that also

-- Get rid of 4 corners page, draft it
 - Look at youtube urls, have some go to the channel
 - Fix spacing under youtube video, have same amount of space below as is on top now